asciidoctor - converts AsciiDoc source files to HTML, DocBook, and other formats

 include::.
 If not set, the safe mode level defaults to unsafe when Asciidoctor is invoked using this script.

 Set safe mode level to safe.
 Enables include directives, but prevents access to ancestor paths of source file.
 Provided for compatibility with the asciidoc command.
 If not set, the safe mode level defaults to unsafe when Asciidoctor is invoked using this script.

 - -a, --attribute=ATTRIBUTE

-Define, override or delete a document attribute.
-Command-line attributes take precedence over attributes defined in the source file unless the value ends with @.
+Define, override, or unset a document attribute.
+Command-line attributes take precedence over attributes defined in the source file unless either the name or value ends in @.

 ATTRIBUTE is normally formatted as a key-value pair, in the form NAME=VALUE.
-Alternate acceptable forms are NAME (where the VALUE defaults to an empty string), NAME! (unassigns the NAME attribute) and NAME=VALUE@ (where VALUE does not override value of NAME attribute if it’s already defined in the source document).
+Alternate forms are NAME (where the VALUE defaults to an empty string), NAME! (unsets the NAME attribute), and NAME=VALUE@ (or NAME@=VALUE) (where VALUE does not override the NAME attribute if it’s already defined in the source document).
 Values containing spaces should be enclosed in quotes.

 This option may be specified more than once.

 - -b, --backend=BACKEND

-Backend output file format: html5, docbook5, docbook45 and manpage are supported out of the box.
+Backend output file format: html5, docbook5, and manpage are supported out of the box.
 You can also use the backend alias names html (aliased to html5) or docbook (aliased to docbook5).
 Other values can be passed, but if Asciidoctor cannot resolve the backend to a converter, it will fail.
 Defaults to html5.

 - -d, --doctype=DOCTYPE